miramou/pe_cfrna/README.md

 # Download data

-* Counts table data can be found under GEO X
+* Counts table data can be found under GEO GSE192902
 	* There are two versions of counts table:
 		1. Raw counts table includes all possible annotations based on gtf file
 		2. Post QC counts table includes genes that passed filtering (see Methods, "Gene filtering")
-* Raw data can be found under SRA Y
+* Raw data can be found under SRA SRP352519
-* Metadata can be found under SRA Y
+* BioProject metadata can be found under BioProject PRJNA792450

 # To run code